NixOS/nixpkgs/doc/hooks/meson.section.md

 Controls the flags passed to `meson install`.

+### `mesonInstallTags` {#mesoninstalltags}

+Tags specified here will be passed to Meson as via `--tags` during installation and controls which components will be installed.

 ### `mesonBuildType` {#mesonbuildtype}

 Which [`--buildtype`](https://mesonbuild.com/Builtin-options.html#core-options) to pass to `meson setup`.
 We default to `plain`.